tanpinxi/Orbital2020/README.md

  * **Initially**, we had used pie charts to show the usage time breakdown by website, but that proved to be difficult to read when some websites were used       relatively far less than the rest.
 * Usage times were accurate down to the minute
 * Compared the timing reflected on the dashboard with a manual phone timer when the user was on a webpage.
 The timings recorded with the plugin was accurate.

+2. Survey

+Surveyed friends by posting polls on social media about features that they would prefer to have in a platform like Focus.
+88% responded that the interactive dashboard would be sufficient to understand their website usages, and the remaining 12% shared that they would like to have a pop-up window or reminder that prompts them when they are nearing their self-imposed limit.

-2. Self-evaluation
+3. Self-evaluation

 Personally, we found the dashboard easy to read and navigate.
-However, after using it, we wanted to make it more interactive for users by allowing them to input the websites that they wanted to flag via a tab where they can insert their own websites.
+However, after using it, we decided to make it more interactive for users by allowing them to input the websites that they wanted to flag via a tab where they can insert their own websites.
+Hence, we created a tab that allows users to input up to 20 websites of their own choice that they'd like to flag.

 ### Installation Instructions: